datanav/docs/documentation/service-configuration/pipes/configuration-sinks-json.rst

 to an :ref:`HTTP endpoint <url_system>`.

-The protocol is described in additional detail in the :doc:`JSON Push Protocol <json-push>` document.
+The protocol is described in additional detail in the :doc:`JSON Push Protocol <../../../json-push>` document.
 The serialisation of entities as JSON is described in more detail :ref:`here <entity-data-model>`.

 Consider using the more general :ref:`REST sink <rest_sink>` if you're interacting with a non-Sesam JSON